 Megabucks Results

-On Wednesday night, April 8, 2026, the Megabucks draw in Massachusetts produced a notable return: 05 09 21 27 37 38 after days of absence.
-Against an expected cadence of 1 in 7,059,052 draws, the gap registers as a clear deviation in timing that merits documentation in the historical record.
+On Wednesday night, April 8, 2026, 05 09 21 27 37 38 resurfaced after days without an appearance in Massachusetts.
+Against an expected cadence of 1 in 7,059,052 draws, the gap stands out as a long-horizon outlier.

 Winning numbers for 1 draw on April 8, 2026 in Massachusetts.